ominiv/ML/README.md

 # *Practice_ML*
-In this repo, i review machine learning papers and algorithms.
-Contributions are always welcome.

 *edit by ominiv*

+In this repo, i review machine learning papers and algorithms.<br>Contributions are always welcome.

 ---